-The Purchasing Assessment represents an allocation of the costs for the procurement and inventory services provided by the Purchasing Division to state agencies.
-The apportioned amounts are allocated to each agency on the basis of the total dollar volume of purchases, both commodity and services, in the previous five-year period.
+An allocation of the costs for the procurement and inventory services provided by the Purchasing Division to state agencies.
+The apportioned amounts are allocated to each agency on the basis.

 Realized Funding (cash)

 The actual amount of cash received (revenue, appropriations, amount balanced forward) less expenditures.
 (See also Budget Authority.)